-Note 2: Refer to Annex 6 for instrument approach operation types
+Note 2: Refer to Annex 6 - Operation of Aircraft for instrument approach operation types.

 Data integrity assurance level.
 A degree of assurance that an aeronautical data and its value has not been lost nor altered since the data origination or authorized amendment.